Get The Top News In Search

 Think Outside of the Box

-Most digital PR specialists use media databases to start their outreach lists, but it’s important to remember that these tools are not the end-all-be-all.
+Many digital PR agencies use media databases to start their outreach lists, but it’s important to remember that these tools are not the end-all-be-all.
 They’re a great resource to get started, but there are endless outlets and reporters that are not a part of these databases.
 Writers can opt-out of these platforms to avoid getting spammed by mass pitches, but that doesn’t always mean they don’t want to hear from you.

 Get creative when finding journalists to pitch.
 Use tools like Google News to search for outlets that may not already be on your outreach list.
 You can also subscribe to source request platforms, such as HARO, to familiarize yourself with new outlets.
 It may take a little manual labor to find new sources, but it will be worth it when you earn coverage.